Superhero fiction: Other countries

+In 1954, Brazilian filmmaker Rubem Biáfora introduced Capitão 7 (Captain 7), the first Brazilian superhero (described as a mix of Superman, Captain Marvel and a "dash" of Flash Gordon), in a television series for TV Record, later the superhero was adapted into comics as well.

 On Middle East Kuwait-based company Teshkeel Comics after translating American comics also published an original superhero comic book series, The 99.
 The 99 debuted in May 2006, and continued to be published until September 2013.
-Teshkeel published The 99 in English, Arabic, and Bahasa Indonesian, among other languages.
+Teshkeel published The 99 in English, Arabic, and Indonesian, among other languages.
 The 99 was distributed in North America via Diamond Comic Distributors.

 Cat Claw is a superheroine co-created by a pair of Serbian comic artists and writers.

 Biały Orzeł (White Eagle) is a Polish mainstream superhero created by brothers Adam and Maciej Kmiołek (and colored by Rex Lokus who also working for DC and Marvel).
 Earlier attempts of introduction superhero convention in Poland includes Leopold Tyrmand's novel Zły - also known as The Man With White Eyes, Andrzej Kondratiuk's parodistic movie Hydrozagadka about Superman's-spoof As (Ace), Bond-esque cosmic superspy Tajfun (Typhoon) created by Tadeusz Raczkiewicz, and cult following underground punk Likwidator (Liquidator) by Ryszard Dąbrowski, about anti-hero ecoterrorist anarchist vigilante comparable to Lobo and The Punisher.

 Malaysia also created a few notable superheroes, such as Keluang Man (who is very similar to Batman and appeared in his own animation series), and Cicak-Man (who has appeared in two successful comedic superhero films).

 In Australia, the print magazine This Mutant Life: Superhero Fiction was launched by editor Ben Langdon as a bi-monthly to publish prose and some poetry (it discontinued accepting poetry in 2011) of original superhuman fiction.